MaximeRazafinjato/AFKTradeNotification/README.md

 - Monitors a log file for new trade requests.
 - Extracts relevant information (user, item, price) from the messages.
 - Sends a customized notification to a Discord channel when a trade request is detected.
+- Sends the same notification by email using SMTP settings.
 - Uses an external configuration file or environment variables to manage sensitive settings.

 ## Technologies Used